CrowdStrike/crimson-falcon/docs/ReconApi.md

 ### HTTP request headers

 - **Content-Type**: Not defined
-- **Accept**: application/octet-stream
+- **Accept**: application/octet-stream, application/json

 ## get_notifications_detailed_translated_v1

 > <DomainNotificationDetailsResponseV1> get_notifications_detailed_translated_v1(ids)

 Get detailed notifications based on their IDs.
+These include the translated raw intelligence content that generated the match or part of it.

-These include the raw intelligence content that generated the match.This endpoint will return translated notification content.
+Get detailed notifications based on their IDs.
+These include the translated raw intelligence content that generated the match or part of it.
+This API endpoint will return translated notification content.
 The only target language available is English.
-A single notification can be translated per request
+A single notification can be translated per request.
+In case the item's content is only partial, a URL is provided under the resource's 'details.full_content_url' path, but the content available at this URL will be the original one.

 ### Examples